ACA & 4-H Pheasant Raise and Release Project

 You'll make a difference not only for 4-H pheasant project members, but also for our future pheasant populations.

-If you would rather sponsor a youth or discuss other ways you can contribute to the ACA & 4-H Pheasant Raise & Release Project, please email Layne Seward at email@example.com.
+Want to sponsor a participant or become a corporate sponsor in the ACA & 4-H Pheasant Raise & Release Project?
+Please email Blair Seward at email@example.com.

-If you would prefer to donate dollars directly to a 4-H Alberta club, please contact the 4-H Foundation of Alberta, attention Jessica Reeves at firstname.lastname@example.org or call toll free 1-877-682-2153.
+If you would prefer to donate dollars directly to a 4-H Alberta club, please contact the 4-H Foundation of Alberta at firstname.lastname@example.org or call toll free 1-877-682-2153.